getzola/zola/docs/content/documentation/getting-started/configuration.md

 include_path = false
 # Whether to include the rendered content of the page/section in the index
 include_content = true
-# At which character to truncate the content to.
+# At which code point to truncate the content to.
 Useful if you have a lot of pages and the index would
 # become too big to load on the site.
 Defaults to not being set.
 # truncate_content_length = 100